 Marcel Proust once famously said, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 While traveling solo can be a very enjoyable experience, traveling with an experienced guide can open our eyes in new ways to details we never would have noticed alone.
 Such details can turn a trip from merely enjoyable to downright transformative.

-On our Amazon expedition, our destination is the Pacaya Samiria National Reserve, Peru’s largest protected area, at the mighty Amazon River’s headwaters.
-We cruise languidly and attentively on our comfortable riverboat, the Delfin II.
-This reserve is a 5-million-acre mosaic of both flooded and dry forest, filled with islands, tannin-filled creeks, and some of the greatest biodiversity on Earth.
-Its 85 lakes are home to 250 fish species, and it protects 132 species of mammals, 150 reptile and amphibian species and 450 different kinds of birds.
-The reserve also contains the largest variety of flora in Peru, including gigantic bromeliads and 22 orchid species.
-While it is home to the largest wildlife populations in the Amazon Basin, it’s important to know going in that the prolific wildlife of the Amazon is also highly skilled at staying out of sight: it takes an expert eye like Renzo’s to spot animals in the dense vegetation.
-He can enthusiastically point out birds such as snail kites, festive parrots, olive-spotted hummingbirds, Amazonian parrotlets, woodcreepers and endangered scarlet macaws.
-He shows guests how to scan the riverbanks for spectacled caiman, frogs, owls and capybara, the world’s largest rodent.
-At times, even sleek pink river dolphins can be seen slicing through the water.
+Although it’s home to the largest wildlife populations in the Amazon Basin, the wildlife of the Amazon is highly skilled at staying out of sight!
+It takes an expert eye like Renzo’s to spot animals in the dense vegetation.
+He enthusiastically points out birds like snail kites, festive parrots, olive-spotted hummingbirds, Amazonian parrotlets, woodcreepers and endangered scarlet macaws.
+He also demonstrates how to scan the riverbanks for spectacled caiman, frogs, owls and capybara, the world’s largest rodent.
+Sometimes, sleek pink river dolphins can be seen slicing through the water.

-While spotting animals is entertaining and rewarding, learning local culture from Renzo makes the experience come alive.
-For example, he shares that what protects these river dolphins are local superstitions that they are mythical beings that live for centuries and they even are thought by some natives to have kingdoms underwater.
-According to local lore, the dolphins turn into humans during celebrations.
-There are multiple myths built around pink river dolphins, or botos: one is never to look one in the eye or you will have bad dreams for the remainder of your days.
-Thankfully, for conservation’s sake, it’s also thought to be terrible luck to kill and eat one of these intriguing animals.
+While spotting animals is entertaining and rewarding, learning local culture makes the experience even more enriching.
+For example, Renzo shares that the river dolphins, or botos, are thought by some to be mythical beings that live for centuries.
+Some locals claim that the pink-and-gray speckled creatures have kingdoms underwater and can turn into humans during celebrations.
+Others say that if you look one in the eye, you will have bad dreams for the remainder of your days.
+Thankfully, for conservation’s sake, it’s considered terrible luck to kill and eat these bewitching animals.

 All photos © Guillermo Knell